 From our experience, this not only leads to fried eggplants becoming less greasy when they’re fried but can also reduce some bitterness in their taste.
-By salting and soaking your eggplant properly, you can easily get rid of excess liquid in the fruit’s cell walls without comprising any of the beloved taste or texture.
+By salting and soaking your eggplant properly, you can easily eliminate excess liquid in the fruit’s cell walls without compromising any of the beloved taste or texture.
 Don’t forget to rinse off the salt before cooking.

 When Are Eggplants in Season?